 Let’s take a closer look at the hierarchy and how it explains motivation.

-The Five Levels of Maslow’s Hierarchy of Needs
+5 Levels of Maslow’s Hierarchy of Needs

 1. Physiological Needs

-Maslow placed these needs at the base of the pyramid because they are essential for survival.
-These foundational needs must be fulfilled in order to give something for the rest of the pyramid to be built upon.
+Maslow placed these needs at the pyramid’s base because they are essential for survival.
+These foundational needs must be fulfilled to provide something for the rest of the pyramid to be built upon.

 2. Safety Needs